What is an Elbow Fracture?

 Simple fractures where the bones are non-displaced usually don’t require surgery.
 In cases where the bones have moved out of place, elbow fracture surgery may be required.

-Depending on health and injury pattern the elbow can take 3-4 months to heal without surgery.
+Depending on health and injury pattern this elbow can take 3-4 months to heal without surgery.
 The elbow is prone to stiffness when immobilized.
-Intense physical therapy for shoulder and elbow range of motion is often required once bone has healed enough to prevent displacement with motion.
+Intense physical therapy for shoulder and elbow range of motion is often required once bone has healed enough to prevent displacement with motion

 Elbow fracture surgery may be required to fix the broken elbow if the pieces are displaced.
 Each bone and fracture type can be treated with several different treatment options.
 These surgeries can be combined when multiple bones are broken at the same time.